whatchamacallem/debcargo-conf/rust_hacks.md

 In case you need special overrides for d/rules not provided by debcargo:

-1) `cd src/foocrate/debian && touch rules`
+1) `touch src/foocrate/debian/rules && ./update.sh foocrate`.
+This will
-2) `cd ../../../ && ./update.sh foocrate`.
-This will generate a `rules.debcargo.hint` file you can use as template, similar to d/copyright
+generate a `rules.debcargo.hint` alongside it, which you can use as template, similar to the case of d/copyright
-3) `cd src/foocrate/debian && cp rules.debcargo.hint rules`
+2) `cd src/foocrate/debian && cp rules.debcargo.hint rules`
-4) use your favorite editor to edit the rules file to your needs.
+3) use your favorite editor to edit the rules file to your needs.

 ```make
 # runs all tests on a single thread